Pamukkale & Hierapolis

 Calcite-rich mineral waters from hot springs, emerging from the cliff face that stands in front of the village of Pamukkale.
 This visually stunning landscape includes a series of petrified waterfalls, stalactites and pools with step-like terraces, some of which are less than a meter in height while others are as high as six meters.
 New deposits of calcium carbonate give these formations a constant white coating.

-To preserve the travertines and maintain safety on the steep cliffs, access is restricted to the pools on the slope that runs from the top of the hill down to Pamukkale town.
+Access is restricted to some of the pools on the slope from the top of the hill down to Pamukkale town to preserve the travertines and maintain safety on the cliffs.
 Everyone is required to remove footwear while walking on the public incline.
-In most places, the calcium is comfortable to walk on and has good grip; however, it can be a little uncomfortable in areas where the calcium deposits are broken and gritty.
-In the shallow pools with mud-like mineral deposits, it can be slippery.
+In most places, the calcium is comfortable to walk on and has a good grip; however, it can be a little uncomfortable in areas where the calcium deposits are broken and gritty.
+In shallow pools with the soft silted mineral deposits, they can be slippery.

 The Ancient City of Hierapolis

-See also LikeCesme.com site for The Ancient City of Hierapolis
+See also: LikeCesme.com – The Ancient City of Hierapolis

-Ballooning & paragliding: As with Cappadocia in central Anatolia, Pamukkale is a popular destination for balloon rides and is significant part of the attraction that brings in many daily coach tours from the Mediterranean resorts such as Marmaris and Antalya.
-The balloons take off near sunrise (approx. 0600-0700-hours) and drift with the wind, rising 300-600 metres above the lake, travertines and Hierapolis and into the valley, for around 1-hour.
+As with Cappadocia in central Anatolia, Pamukkale is a popular destination for balloon rides and is a significant part of the attraction that brings in many daily coach tours from the Mediterranean resorts such as Marmaris and Antalya.
+The balloons take off near sunrise (approx. 0600-0700 hours) and drift with the wind, rising 300-600 metres above the lake, travertines and Hierapolis and into the valley for around 1 hour.
 Rides can be booked online or at the hotel in Pamukkale or Çeşme.
 A basic ballooning experience in Pamukkale is from approximately €60.

-Cleopatra pools: AKA the Pamukkale Antique Pool, it is an artificially sculpted thermal (36ºC) spring pool said by legend to have been a gift from Mark Antony to Cleopatra.
-The Temple of Apollo is said to have collapsed into the pool during an earthquake in 692 A.D. where they lay today.
-The pool is surrounded by the food halls & stands, and is watched over by streams of coach parties.
-Despite the crowds the waters remain clear.
-Entry to swim in the Cleopatra Pool is additional to the Pamukkale ticket price at TL 100 (as at July 2021).
+AKA the Pamukkale Antique Pool, it is an artificially sculpted thermal (36ºC) spring pool said by legend to have been a gift from Mark Antony to Cleopatra.
+The Temple of Apollo is said to have collapsed into the pool during an earthquake in 692 A.D., where it lies today.
+The pool is surrounded by the food halls & stands and is watched over by streams of coach parties.
+Despite the crowds, the waters remain clear.
+Entry to swim in the Cleopatra Pool is additional to the Pamukkale ticket price at TL 100 (as of July 2021).

-Restaurants: As with pretty much all Turkish destinations, Pamukkale offers an excellent choice of restaurants with well priced local cuisine.
-A bonus in Pamukkale for international travellers is the unusual choice of Asian cuisine, including restaurants offering Chinese and Indian menus.
-The food is of good quality and genuine to meet the demands of the many Asian clients that visit Pamukkale.
-While pak choi may not be on the menu, the freshness & quality of Turkish vegetables suit Asian cuisine very well.
+As with almost all Turkish destinations, Pamukkale offers an excellent choice of restaurants with well-priced local cuisine.
+A bonus for international travellers is the unusual choice of Asian cuisine, including restaurants offering Chinese and Indian menus.
+The food is of good quality and genuine to meet the demands of the many Asian clients who visit Pamukkale.
+While pak choi may not be on the menu, the freshness and quality of Turkish vegetables suit Asian cuisine very well.

 When to go: It is estimated that approximately 2-million tourists visit Pamukkale each year, the route along the accessible travertines is in places narrow and can become congested.
 We, therefore, recommend that you start early to avoid the crowds – it also helps avoid the midday sun.
-Access from the town entrance opens later than access from both the south and north entrances, so for a very early start, it is advisable to use these entrances.
-July & August is not only extremely hot under the shadeless sun, but it is also a busy period for the coach tours arriving from the Mediterranean resorts, so if you have the options it is better to visit in spring or autumn.
+Access from the town entrance opens later than access from both the south and north entrances, so it is advisable to use these entrances for a very early start.
+July & August are not only extremely hot under the shadeless sun, but it is also a busy period for the coach tours arriving from the Mediterranean resorts, so if you have the options, it is better to visit in spring or autumn.

 How long to stay: It is possible, but not advisable, to go to Pamukkale for the day.
-Unless you set off in the very early hours from Çeşme you run the risk of arriving with the crowds in the midday heat, and for a long and exhausting day out.
-Spending one night in a local inexpensive hotel allows to arrive at leisure, stop en-route at an ancient city such as Sardis, Tripolis, Laodicea or Afrodiasis (requires a 1-hour detour).
-While there is not so much to do in Pamukkale itself, 2-nights would give you time to chill at the swimming pool after climbing Pamukkale and Hierapolis, and open the opportunity to explore several of the ancient cities of the area.
+Unless you set off in the very early hours from Çeşme, you risk arriving with the crowds in the midday heat and for a long and exhausting day out.
+Spending one night in a local inexpensive hotel allows you to arrive at leisure and stop en route to an ancient city such as Sardis, Tripolis, Laodicea, or Afrodiasis (requires a 1-hour detour).
+While there is not so much to do in Pamukkale itself, 2-nights would give you time to chill at the swimming pool after climbing Pamukkale and Hierapolis and open the opportunity to explore several of the ancient cities of the area.

-What to take: Since shoes must be removed on the slope and Hierapolis requires some climbing to explore, light but sturdy footwear would be advised as well as a bag to carry them and a towel.
+What to take: Since shoes must be removed on the slope and Hierapolis requires some climbing to explore, light, sturdy footwear and a bag and a towel to carry them would be advised.
 The area lining the top of the hill has some attractive herb and flower gardens, with benches and shade from pergola structures and pine trees from which to enjoy the views.
-This area is ideal for a picnic, and while there is a cafe at the top of the hill and a food complex around the Cleopatra Pool, these areas are ideal to get away from the groups of coach tours.
+This area is ideal for a picnic, and while there is a cafe at the top of the hill and a food complex around the Cleopatra Pool, these areas are ideal for getting away from the groups of coach tours.